Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It’s better to be safe than sorry since this isn’t a major expense and if you obtain an international driver’s permit, you’ll be prepared just in case.
 Think of it like travel insurance: maybe you won’t need to take advantage of it, but it’s good to have if the need comes up.

 If you’re American, you can obtain one at a AAA office but it’s only good for one year and it doesn’t exactly look official.
-If you follow that link above, you can get one that’s good for three years and there’s a version that goes on your phone as well so you always have it with you.
+Some agencies sell one that’s good for three years and there’s a version that goes on your phone as well so you always have it with you.

 international drivers license